afgodwin/ENGRI1120-Fall-2024/_sources/chapter-3-dir/flux-balance-analysis.md

 ## Introduction

 Metabolic engineering is the practice of optimizing genetic and regulatory processes within cells to increase the cell's production of a desired small molecule or macromolecule product, e.g., proteins of interest, and is a critical component of Biotechnology.
-There are (roughly) two categories of biotechnology: industrial and medical.
+There are two categories of biotechnology: industrial and medical.
 Metabolic engineering plays a vital role in both sectors.
 Industrial biotechnology is typically consumer-focused, e.g., components of consumer products such as detergents, food products, and small-molecule chemical feedstocks.
 On the other hand, medical biotechnology develops molecules for human (and animal) health applications, e.g., antibodies, therapeutic proteins, vaccines, etc.

-The overall objective of a metabolic engineer is to maximize the `performance` of a metabolic network, e.g., develop a system that produces a desired product with the highest possible yield or at the maximum possible rate, etc. Toward this objective, metabolic engineers manipulate the biochemical networks cells use to convert raw materials into molecules necessary for the cell's survival.
+The overall objective of a metabolic engineer is to maximize the `performance` of a metabolic network, e.g., develop a system that produces a desired product with the highest possible yield or at the maximum possible rate, etc. Toward this objective, metabolic engineers manipulate the biochemical networks that cells use to convert raw materials into molecules necessary for the cell's survival.
 Metabolic engineering specifically seeks to:

-1. Mathematically model biochemical networks, calculate the yield (product divided by substrate) of valuable products and identify parts of the network that constrain the production of these products of interest.
+1. Mathematically model biochemical networks, calculate the yield (product divided by substrate) of valuable products, and identify parts of the network that constrain the production of these products of interest.
 1. Use genetic engineering techniques to modify the biochemical network to relieve constraints limiting production.
 Metabolic engineers can then model the modified network to calculate the new product yield and identify new constraints (back to 1).